hackerkid/LightOJ-Solutions/README.md

 ###1011 - Marriage Ceremonies
 This is a normal Memoization with Bit masking type problem.
 Normal recursion without memoization causes a TLE.

+###1012 - Guilty Prince
+This is one is a really simple graph problem.
+Keep marking the visited nodes to avoid visiting them again

+###1014 - Ifter Party
+This is also a normal Ad-Hoc problem.
+The simplified task is to find the divisors of p - l which are greater than l